 Excuse me, is your university access-friendly?

 Sharon Kerr is CEO of the Global Access Project an initiative of the Higher Education Consulting Group.
 Sharon will be presenting on universal design of curriculum at the CSUN 2015 Conference in San Diego California in March 2015.
-If you would like to discuss universal design with Sharon or line up a meeting, she can be contacted via [email protected]
+If you would like to discuss universal design with GAP or line up a meeting, please email: [email protected]